-During this trip we will be based in three different locations.
+During this trip, we will be based in three different locations.
 As our luggage will be transferred from location to location along with the group, you will only need to carry a day pack during our walks.
 We still encourage our trip members to bring a medium-sized bag they can manage easily by themselves, keeping in mind that some of our hotels will have narrow hallways and no elevators.
 See our sample packing list.

 ACCOMMODATIONS AND FACILITIES

 We will be staying in comfortable 3-star hotels with private baths.
 The hotels will reflect the rich culture and atmosphere of the region.
 Needless to say, the food is wonderful!
 Breakfasts and dinners are served at the hotels and lunches are picnic style along the trail.

 It is easiest to fly into Paris and take the train to Brive-la-Gaillard.
 You may also fly to other airports in France–Toulouse or Bordeaux, for example.
 You may want to allow an extra day in Paris on each end of the trip to allow for travel time and to accommodate flight schedules.
 Please contact us for help with trains and travel.

 The trip will end with a group transfer back to the Brive-la-Gaillard train station, arrive in Brive around 1:30 pm.
 From Brive, it is possible to take a train to Paris or other points in France and beyond.
 Please allow for travel time when making air reservations.